 - Attend statewide support and training meetings of Children’s Integrated Services.

 Come join our award-winning, high quality early learning program!
 We are seeking joyful and energetic professionals to join our team.
-We are seeking a full-time teacher for our preschool classroom.
-The hours are Monday-Friday 7:30-4:00pm
+A commitment to inclusion, learning, collaboration, and persistence as well as a can-do attitude, sense of humor, and ability to build responsive relationships are essential.

 - In conjunction with the teaching team, plan and implement a Reggio-inspired emergent curriculum that promotes children’s cognitive, social, emotional and physical development and learning